Master of Education in Elementary Education

-The Master of Education (M.Ed.) program in elementary education is designed for teachers who hold a clear renewable T-4 teaching certificate.
+The Master of Education (M.Ed.) program in elementary education is designed for teachers who hold a T-4 teaching certificate in elementary education.
 It provides advanced professional and pedagogical studies that develop expertise in the knowledge, skills, and habits of accomplished teachers.

 All educator preparation programs are approved by the Georgia Professional Standards Commission.